centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/install.md

 - Centreon Web login with admin rights.

 > Even with a correctly sized server, you should have in mind the best
-> practices & recommandations when creating views so you don't face
+> practices & recommendations when creating views so you don't face
 > performance issues.

 ### Centreon MAP Web interface